ashwanthkumar/gocd-slack-build-notifier/README.md

 `gocd.slack.pipelines` contains all the rules for the go-server.
 It is a list of rules (see below for what the parameters mean) for various pipelines.
 - `name` - Regex to match the pipeline name
 - `stage` - Regex to match the stage name
 - `state` - State of the pipeline at which we should send a notification.
-You can provide multiple values separated by pipe (`|`) symbol
+You can provide multiple values separated by pipe (`|`) symbol.
+Valid values are passed, failed, cancelled, building, fixed, broken or all.
 - `channel` - (Optional) channel where we should send the slack notification.
 This setting for a rule overrides the global setting

 ## License